 Meanwhile, Obama has mandated that all cars be hybrid-electric – or electric – by 2025 with his 56-mpg efficiency edict.
 Just as federal light bulb standards eliminated the traditional light bulb by dictating a 20 lumens per watt efficiency standard (thus eliminating, for example, the 17 lm/W, 100-watt incandescent), no current gas-powered car comes close to meeting Obama’s 56-mpg standard.
 Not one.

 Indeed, only electrics like the Nissan Leaf currently meet the standard - even the vaunted 2012 Prius, at 50 mpg, falls short.

 Americans were nearly caught blind-sided by the bulb ban (postponed by GOP House action late last year).
 But had it gone into effect, the effect wouldn’t break the bank.
 CFL bulbs may cost more than four times a traditional bulb – but that is still “only” a difference of, say, $21 for a four pack of CFLs.
 By mandating electric cars, however, consumers will suddenly be facing sticker shock of $7000 (if you must buy a Ford Fusion hybrid over a gas Fusion) to $20,000 (if you mandate the Chevy Volt over its sister gas-powered Cruze).

 Eighty percent of the light bulb market is incandescents by choice.
 Imagine the outrage when the 97 percent of vehicle buyers that prefer gas-power have to enter shot-gun electric marriages.

-buy viagra online usa how to get fans on facebook
+generic viagra cheap how to get fans on facebook